JAckZ97/COMP472_Assignment_2/README.txt

         By default, it will scrap the TV series "Prison Break" season 1 - 5

     2.2 Ignore the step 2.1 if already have the "data.csv" file.
 Comment out line 13 to 50 in "FetchImdbData.py" to start the program.
-        It will generate the "TrainingReviewSet.yaml" and "TestingReviewSet.yaml"
+        It will update the "PositiveReviewSet.yaml" and "NegativeReviewSet.yaml" first as the temp file, and then update the "TrainingReviewSet.yaml" and "TestingReviewSet.yaml" from those temp files.

     2.3 Make sure have "remove.txt" ready and running program "BuildModel.py".
         It will generate the "model.txt" based on "TrainingReviewSet.yaml"